 A word of caution: although rose geranium essential oil is safe for most people, it is very potent and may cause reactions to very sensitive skin.
 If you plan to make this soap for sensitive skin, or you have allergy to this essential oil, you can use a smaller quantity than the one on the recipe, or skip it entirely.
 Unscented olive oil soap still smells great :).

 French Pink and Red Clays

-French pink clay is one of the mildest of all the clays and works well for normal, sensitive and mature skin types.
-This pink illite clay works as a natural colorant, helps with its mild cleansing properties, and works as a “scent fixer”.
+French pink clay is one of the mildest of all the clays.
+Works well for normal, sensitive and mature skin types.
+In this recipe, pink illite clay works as a natural colorant, helps with its mild cleansing properties, and works as a “scent fixer”.